 Under these schemes, shareholdings can be exchanged for units in a unit trust.

-[T] FINANCE to change one currency into another: exchange sth for sth »
+FINANCE exchange sth for sth »

 In this way we will save on the costs of exchanging euro for sterling and vice versa.